NFL appeals 6-game suspension for Browns’ Deshaun Watson

 In her 16-page report, Robinson described Watson’s behavior as ”more egregious than any before reviewed by the NFL.”

-Robinson’s punishment — in her first case since being jointly appointed by the league and NFL Players Association — fell well short of the indefinite suspension of at least one year sought by the league.

-So, the NFL on Wednesday exercised its right to appeal, per the collective bargaining agreement.
+But her punishment fell far short of the NFL’s request.
+So, the league on Wednesday exercised its right to appeal, per the collective bargaining agreement.

 McCarthy said there’s no timeline for Goodell or his designee to make a ruling.